 |Alma Mater:||Norwich '04|

-Lou DiMasi III M'11 returns for his 10th season as a coach with the Saint Michael's College men's golf program in 2017-18, but his third as an assistant following seven years as the head coach.
+Lou DiMasi III M'11 returns for his 12th season as a coach with the Saint Michael's College men's golf program in 2019-20, and his fifth as an assistant following seven years as the head coach.

 In 2015-16, the Purple Knights took 29th at the NEIGA Championship, their top showing at the meet in three years.
 With a roster that included five golfers new to the college game, members of the program fired nine rounds in the 70s and cracked the top 50 at tournaments 12 times.

 The Purple Knights tied for ninth at the NE-10 Championship in 2014-15, when two members of the squad qualified for an all-conference finish for the first time in program history.
 It was their best team finish at the meet since 2011.
 The squad ran its top-10 streak at the NE10 Championship to four seasons for the first time since a run that ended in 2003-04.
 Saint Michael's also claimed a top-10 finish at the 12-team The College of Saint Rose Fall Shootout.

 In 2013-14, the Purple Knights claimed 10th at the NE10 Championship.
 Saint Michael's was 15th among 22 teams at Middlebury College's Duke Nelson Invitational in mid-September, its best performance at the event since 2003-04.

 The 2012-13 Purple Knights also placed 10th at the NE10 Championship.
 Saint Michael's posted a trio of top-four team showings, including nabbing the runner-up spots at a pair of Franklin Pierce University-hosted events in October and April.